holyjak/static-jsfexpression-validator/README.md

         composite attributes (expected via composite:attribute) + tag attributes (undeclared) and any custom tags (ex: my:set) by the user or a library
         (same problem as with JSP; the user should have the possibility to register custom TagJsfVariableResolver for such tags).
         (I'd actually wouldn't mind ignoring c:set as mixing build-time and runtime components is generally a bad practice)
-- add Facelets local var declaring tags (ui:repeat, st. else?)
+- Current limitation in Facelets: No way to detect what is value or Method expression => we try value first and method next, should autodetect somehow, min. for the standard tags and let users delcare it
-- ???{isn't heuristics enoug now} teach the EL validator about method x value expressions in facelets wrt. tag and attribute name, ns
+ => teach the EL validator at least about the standard tags' method and value expressions
 - enable filtering of views to process at least as done for JSPs now
 - add support for declaring custom taglibs (File/InputStream? - what with taglibs in framework jars?)
 - see TODOs in NotifyingCompilationManager